 ABOUT

-I am an archaeologist who specializes in early human paleoecology.
-I am currently a Lecturer in the Department of Biological and Biomedical Sciences, School of Health & Behavioral Sciences, Bryant University and a Research Affiliate in the isoTROPIC Research Group at the Max Planck Institute of Geoanthropology.
+I am an archaeologist deeply engaged in the study of environmental change and resilience.
+Currently, I am a Lecturer in the Department of Biological and Biomedical Sciences, School of Health & Behavioral Sciences, Bryant University and a Research Associate in the Department of Coevolution of Land Use and Urbanization at the Max Planck Institute of Geoanthropology.

-My research lies at the intersection of paleoanthropology, paleoecology, and geochemistry and combines traditional archaeological field methods with lipidomics and isotope studies to cast new, detailed light on relationships between environmental processes, cultural change, and human evolution.
-I have an extensive research portfolio and network which geographically spans eastern, southern, western, and northern Africa, the Middle East, east and southeast Asia, and western Europe, and temporally covers the past two million years.
+My research lies at the intersection of anthropology, ecology, and geochemistry and combines traditional archaeological field methods with lipidomics and isotope studies to investigate relationships between environmental processes, cultural change, and human evolution.
+I have an extensive research portfolio and network which geographically spans Africa, the Middle East, east and southeast Asia, and western Europe, and temporally covers the past three million years.

-Much of my work investigates the role climatic and environmental variability had in shaping human origins and diversification.
+Much of my work has focused on reconstructing past climates and environments to look at the ways in which humans and our extinct ancestors responded physically, technologically, and culturally to differing ecological settings from the Pliocene to today.
 To do so, I use a suite of archaeological biomarkers to reconstruct past plant ecology and water availability (plant waxes), anthropogenic fire history (aromatic hydrocarbons), and population dynamics (faecal stanols and sterols).
 I am also an expert in multiple gas chromatography and mass spectrometry analytical techniques, including compound specific stable isotope ratio mass spectrometry.

-Beyond my research interests, I am the coordinator for the Environmental Biology and the Sustainability and Climate Action programs at Bryant University, and the university’s sustainability liaison.
+Beyond my research interests, I am the coordinator for the Environmental Biology and the Sustainability and Climate Action programs at Bryant University, and the university’s Campus Sustainability Liaison.
 In my coordinator role, I advise undergraduate students and oversee the development and implementation of the curriculum.
-As the campus sustainability liaison, I supervise all sustainability initiatives on campus through the Sustainability Working Group.
+As the Campus Sustainability Liaison, I supervise sustainability initiatives on campus through the Sustainability Working Group.

 My current research falls into three overarching themes: